 When it comes to body language attraction, a general “opening up” of the body as opposed to a “closing off” is always a strong indicator of romantic interest.
 For example, rather than crossing his arms and turning his body away from the other person, a man who’s showing attraction will keep his arms uncrossed and his body facing more toward you.
 This generally means his feet will be more pointed toward you (when standing), and his forehead will mostly be facing your own.
 Also, he’ll seek to generally remove barriers between himself and the other person, which indicates a desire to become more intimate.

 Gender Neutral Body Language Attraction

-Men and women both are more attracted to people who show that they are available, and men and women both tend to show their availability when they are interested in getting to know someone better.
-Showing availability could be having an open posture with arms uncrossed and legs uncrossed.
-Men and women will also show availability by looking upward at the face of the other person rather than down at their feet, the table, or their phone.
-In essence, if you are interested in someone, you will pay attention to what they are saying and will mirror what they are doing.
+People are generally more attracted to a person who shows availability.
+Showing availability might entail having an open posture with arms and legs uncrossed.
+Another common indicator is maintaining steady eye contact rather than looking away or down (for example, at their feet, the table, their phone, etc.).
+In short, if you are interested in someone, you are more likely to pay attention to what they are saying and more likely to mirror what they are doing.

 Frequently Asked Questions (FAQs):